CoreMedia/joala/HOWTO_RELEASE.md

 As you can see from the commands above Joala is configured to release locally.
 Thus it is required to push your changes after the release.

+Current Issue: Currently the passphrase setting does not work as documented.
+This will be investigated.
+Thus the following applies:

 During the release you will by queried two times for your GPG Passphrase.

 **Please don't release in batch mode** in order to choose the correct version numbers as mentioned below.
 Versions for child modules will be set automatically so that you only have to specify the versions once.

+Currently the release process takes about an hour especially because of the deployment of the Maven site to GitHub Pages.

 ## Version Numbers